Medically reviewed by Drugs.com. Last updated on Oct 20, 2021.

 What you can do

 - Symptoms.
-Describe your signs and symptoms in detail, noting when they started and whether anything makes the pain better or worse.
+Describe your signs and symptoms in detail, noting when they started and anything that makes the pain better or worse.

 - Medical history.
 Have you ever had chest pain before?
 What caused it?
 Do you or any close family members have a history of heart disease or diabetes?